hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 - All the functions that are present in the prototype of a class that extends *Contract* will be invokable
 - The exports from the node module *MUST* include *contracts* that is an array of constructors (1 or more)
-- Each class *MAY* call in it's constructor pass a namespace.
+- Each class *MAY* call in it's constructor pass a name.
 This is prefixed to each of the function names by an _  (underscore)
 - Each class *MAY* define functions that are executed before and functions that are executed after the invoked function.
   - These are part of the same fabric transaction
-  - They are scoped per namespace
+  - They are scoped per name
 - Each class *MAY* define a function that would be executed if a matching function name does not exist; otherwise a 'no function exists' error will be thrown
 - If too many parameters are passed, they will be discarded
 - If too few parameters are passed, then the remainder will be set to undefined